If superhero comic art is a language unto itself, the work of legendary George Pérez is its Rosetta Stone.

-With Crisis On Infinite Earths and Infinity Gauntlet both under his belt, Pérez has effectively drawn two of the most well-known, beloved, and genre-defining superhero stories that are influencing both DC and Marvel to this day, on the page, on-screen, and in just about every medium you can think of.
+With Crisis On Infinite Earths and Infinity Gauntlet both under his belt, Pérez had effectively drawn two of the most well-known, beloved, and genre-defining superhero stories that are influencing both DC and Marvel to this day, on the page, on-screen, and in just about every medium you can think of.(opens in new tab)

-And while those stories may be the perfect examples to show just how important and impactful Pérez's work has been for both fans and creators alike, perhaps the most emblematic of all his best traits as an artist, including the skills and creative eye that have always set him apart from his peers, is his subsequent late '90s, early '00s run on Avengers alongside writer Kurt Busiek.
+And while those stories may be the perfect examples to show just how important and impactful Pérez's work has been for both fans and creators alike, perhaps the most emblematic of all his best traits as an artist, including the skills and creative eye that always set him apart from his peers, is his subsequent late '90s, early '00s run on Avengers (opens in new tab) alongside writer Kurt Busiek.